Love, Look At The Two Of Us

 The month is fast approaching its end and it would be remiss of me not to take a moment to wish LGBT people all over not only a good rest of the month but a great rest of their lives.

 Celebrities over the years have brought the issues of the LGBT community to the forefront.
+Being part of the LGBT community isn’t about being different, it’s about getting the recognition that’s deserved.
+Just people some people are slightly different from others, that doesn’t make them less worthy.
+There are now TS Dating sites for people to use, there are gay bars and clubs that celebrate love and gay marriage has even been legalized.
+If there’s any time to celebrate the LGBT community, it’s now.
 Some people have reacted extremely negatively to this and that is their right as long as they respect the right of everyone to live according to their desires.
 Again, the views here are based on love, respect, and justice not for some but all and, once no harm is done to anyone especially children, “live and let live.”

 Some female celebrities, women who stepped out of the closet and shared their stories as gay recently explained how they came to that pivotal point.
 Read the full story here and the life lessons they learned from their experiences.
 Ellen Degeneres and Billie Jean King are among those who shared on: